nsacyber/HTTP-Connectivity-Tester/README.md

 1. Dot source one of the [example files](./Examples) `. .\WindowsTelemetryConnectivity.ps1`

 ### Running the code
-Call the main command after loading the file via dot sourcing method.
-The main command to execute for each file in the examples folder is named after the filename.
-Just add **Get-** before the file name and exclude the file extension (e.g. Get-__FileName__).
-For the WindowsTelemetryConnectivity.ps1 file the main command is Get-WindowsTelemetryConnectivity.ps1.
-For the WDATPConnectivity.ps1 file the main command is Get-WDATPConnectivity.
+Call the main command after loading the file via dot sourcing.
+The main command to execute for each file in the [examples folder](./Examples) is named after the filename.
+Just add **Get-** before the file name and exclude the file extension (e.g. **Get-_FileName_**).
+The main command is **Get-WindowsTelemetryConnectivity** for the WindowsTelemetryConnectivity.ps1 file.
+The main command is **Get-WDATPConnectivity** for the WDATPConnectivity.ps1 file.

 The main Get command supports the same options for each file: